-Legacy III’s services are designed to assist homeless women in achieving personal freedom from alcoholism and drug addiction, mental health disorders, and chronic physical disabilities.
+Legacy III’s services are designed to assist homeless single women in achieving personal freedom from alcoholism and drug addiction, mental health disorders, and chronic physical disabilities.
 Our programs are structured in a manner that provides participants with the knowledge and skills to live independently, maintain self-sufficiency, and enjoy a productive life.
 Legacy III offers two distinct types of programs, which are:

 Transitional housing allows participants to stabilize their lives in a temporary safe living environment while they work toward self-sufficiency.
 The facility is Ohio Recovery Housing Certified and is centrally located in Akron, Ohio.
 It has a maximum capacity of 15 beds and is shared living.
 The facility is very well maintained and provides an atmosphere of stability, safety, and success.